algorandfoundation/xGov/Proposals/xgov-171.md

 4. **Actionable UI/UX [27,475 Algo]** - The current BlockStalker data feed is very simplistic.
 Improving the presentation of this raw information will better drive Algorand ecosystem outward.
 For example, on Tinyman events, directly linking to swap options across Tinyman/Defly/Vestige/etc.  On NFTs, enabling users to easily locate their marketplace and perform actions like buy/list/sell.

 ## Future Blueprint
-BlockStalker.IO has been hosted and funded since day 1.
 The long-term vision is to grow our integrations / partnerships and build out a planned subscription model for advanced Algorand BlockStalking features.
-To take BlockStalker beyond just a project to a mature product we need the Algorand community's funding and help.
+To grow BlockStalker beyond just a project to a mature product we need the Algorand community's funding and help.

 ## Benefits for the community
-BlockStalker reduces the cognitive load of figuring out "what's happening on Algorand" by translating boring transaction IDs and wallet addresses into plain English.
-It drives whole-Algorand ecosystem activity by enabling users to subscribe to these events and take ecosystem-driving actions based on those events.
+BlockStalker reduces the cognitive load of figuring out "what's happening on Algorand?" by translating boring transaction IDs and wallet addresses into plain English.
+It drives whole-Algorand ecosystem activity by enabling users to subscribe to Address/NFT/App events and take ecosystem-driving actions based on those events.

 ## Additional Information
 Vote YES on the BlockStalker v1.0 Feature Set today!